Carlos-AO/MauiApp-Practice/README.md

-# Maui practice app
+# Maui app to practice and learn

-A simple list app, adapted from a Maui course, to understand the structure of the app.
+List app, adapted from a course, to understand its structure.